gsagnol/picos/doc/tuto.rst

 which are stored as instance of the class :class:`AffinExp <picos.AffinExp>`, and will be the core to define an optimization problem.
-Most python operators have been overloaded to work with instances of :class:`AffinExp <picos.AffinExp>`.
+Most python operators have been overloaded to work with instances of :class:`AffinExp <picos.AffinExp>` (a list of available overloaded operators can be found in the doc of :class:`AffinExp <picos.AffinExp>`).
 For example, you can form the sum of two variables by writing:

   >>> Z[0]+Z[3]